 Each game has 15 red balls and just one ball of each of the remaining colours.
 The most important rule of snooker is that a player must pot a red ball before hitting a colour ball and then going back to red.
-The player alternates until he misses a pot, at which point it’s the opponent’s turn to play.
+The player alternates until he misses a pot, the opponent’s turn to play.

-Before we conclude our article, here are some interesting facts about snooker, players, and the tournaments.
+Before we conclude our article, here are some interesting facts about snooker, players, and tournaments.

 - Some of the most popular snooker players are Ronnie O’Sullivan, Mark Selby, Judd Trump, Mark Williams, Neil Robertson, and Steve Davis.

-- Snooker is a global sport, but it is most popular in England, Wales, Scotland, China, and Australia.
+- Snooker is a global sport but is most popular in England, Wales, Scotland, China, and Australia.

 - Other sports similar to snooker include billiard, speed pool, and bowlliards.

 - The most popular and legal online bookmakers for betting on snooker include William Hill, Paddy Power, Coral, and Bet365.